 Even in America there is a growing recognition that the drip, drip effect of screen 'designer violence' on teenagers who have access to guns is relevant to incidents like the tragic shooting of children in a Colorado school.
-Film is an influential
+Film is an

-tool in the advertising industry.
+influential tool in the advertising industry.
 Such a persuasive medium can work for good and bad.
 Video presents the biggest problem.
 It is an excellent teaching medium.
-A video can be stopped, replayed, slowed down, fast-forwarded - a great instruction
+A video can be stopped, replayed, slowed down, fast-forwarded - a great

-Willis became household names.
+Stallone and Bruce Willis became household names.
 They don't earn millions of dollars per film reciting poetry.
 Hollywood has no social responsibility, it produces whatever will earn the big bucks.

 Last year, the Home Office published The Effects of Video Violence on Young Offenders.
 The report showed that offenders preferred brutal entertainment and identified with violent role models.
 In watching action films, they often skipped from one

 frenzied scene to another, so the consequences of thuggery were not observed.

 Vinnie Jones, the former hard man of soccer, won plaudits for his menacing performance in Lock, Stock and Two Smoking Barrels .
 Now he's set to become a Hollywood tough guy.
 Are you happy with him as a role model for young